qianlou/SHE/README.md

 # SHE: A Fast and Accurate Deep Neural Network for Encrypted Data.
-This code is for testing Shift-Accumulation, ReLU, Max pooling operations on Encrypted Data based on Fully HE.
-The ReLU and other circuits based on Leveled HE has additional constraints on how gates can be combined.
+This code is for testing shift-accumulation, ReLU, and max pooling operations on encrypted data based on fully HE.
+The ReLU and other circuits based on leveled HE has additional constraints on how gates can be combined.
 For example, the Cmux gate is usually used in leveled HE.

 # Dependency:
 Please install TFHE tool firstly. https://github.com/tfhe/tfhe